SudoWaster/Nucifera-Chat/doc/Encryption.md

   * [Secure connection](#secure-connection)

 ### Description
-Nucifera-Chat uses additional layer of encryption to ensure that the client-server communication process is secure.
+Nucifera-Chat uses an **optional** additional layer of encryption to ensure that the client-server communication process is secure.
 You can use SSL/TLS within your JEE server instance (and this is very much recommended), but just to prevent i.a. password leaks (by a MITM attack for example).

 The initial communication should always start with `HELLO_INIT` from the client if the client has not aquired a token yet.
 Client should send a challenge of length 16, 24 or 32 characters encrypted with server's RSA public key.